aakaashjois/News-Dashboard/README.md

 ### How to run it?

-All the steps needs to run News Dashboard is described in [SETUP](./SETUP.md).
+All the steps needed to run News Dashboard is described in [SETUP](./SETUP.md).

 ### Where is everything documented?